Using PowerShell to collect additional information

 Test the PowerShell script in a controlled environment to ensure it works as expected.

-The following PowerShell script retrieves and captures the internal reference designators of port connectors on a Windows computer, allowing AlloyScan to display this information in a custom field:
+You can use PowerShell scripting to gather system information, such as internal reference designators for port connectors.
+The following PowerShell script retrieves and captures this data on Windows computers, allowing AlloyScan to display this information in a custom field:

 $Result = Get-WmiObject Win32_PortConnector | Select-Object InternalReferenceDesignator